cmrust/rando/README.md

 SQLAlchemy comes with a large open source community providing excellent documentation and complex toolsets, such as Alembic for managing database migrations.

+### Why pytest?

+It's easy to use.
+Simply run `pytest` and any tests named correctly will be run.
+It's also easy to learn, leveraging the builtin Python assert function; there are no new syntaxes.

+### Why flake8?

+In a cursory comparison of Python linters, flake8 seemed simple enough, easy to implement and without imposing too many strong opinions.

 ### Why GitHub Actions?

 There's no need for CD, or anything too fancy with regards to pipeline usage, in this project so far.
-Executing unit tests and running linters is enough for now and GitHub Actions is free and lives with the code removing any barriers to entry.
+Executing unit tests and running linters is enough for now and GitHub Actions is free and lives with the code, removing barriers to entry.

 ## Setup Development Environment